Banff vs Lake Louise • Which One is Right for You

 First, the upsides of staying in Lake Louise over Banff.
 Lake Louise is much quieter than the town of Banff, though, during the day in the summer, Lake Louise (the lake itself) is actually very busy.
 But at night, it’s going to be extremely mellow.

 Lake Louise is much further into Banff National Park.
-Using Lake Louise as your base means you’re much closer to Lake Louise Ski Resort, Lake Moraine, the start of the Icefields Parkway, Yoho National Park, The Kootenays, and about an hour closer to the town of Jasper.
+Using Lake Louise as your base means you’re much closer to Lake Louise Ski Resort and Summer Gondola, Lake Moraine, the start of the Icefields Parkway, Yoho National Park, The Kootenays, and about an hour closer to the town of Jasper.

 If it’s wintertime at Lake Louise, you have easy access to ice skating on Lake Louise, snowshoeing, dog sledding, and a sleigh ride without the drive from Banff.
-You’re only 5 minutes away from Lake Louise Ski Resort, which is exceptionally convenient on an epic powder day, if you are a skier.
+You’re only 5 minutes away from Lake Louise Ski Resort, which is exceptionally convenient on an epic powder day, if you are a powderhound skier or boarder.

 You are less than 20 km away from Yoho National Park and very close to sights like Emerald Lake.
-If you plan to drive some of the Icefields Parkway and drive onto Jasper, you are only a few km away from the entrance.
+If you plan to drive some of the Icefields Parkway and drive onto Jasper, staying in Lake Louise means you are only a few km away from the entrance.

 Downsides of Staying in Lake Louise Over Banff